-Change management is the process of guiding an organisation from a current state to a desired future state, while minimising the risks and disruption of the transition.
-The textbook distinguishes:
+Change management is the process of guiding an organisation from a current state to a desired future state while minimising the risks and disruption of the transition.
+The textbook distinguishes two kinds:

 - Project change management — handling changes within a project’s lifecycle (scope changes, requirement updates, team shifts).